 The Warlukurlangu centre has long been an important stronghold for the preservation of the traditional culture and language of the Warlpiri Aboriginal people.
 Isolated from outside influences due to the remoteness of their ancestral lands in the heart of the remote Tanami Desert region, the Warlpiri were among some of the last Aboriginal people in Australia, to make first contact with Europeans.

 Today, the last generation of Warlpiri Elders, who were born and raised on their desert homelands before the arrival of Europeans maintain their sacred customs and ceremonies, and still speak their own language.
 They continue to keep alive their ancient culture and pass on their stories to the next generation.

 As this generation of traditional Warlpiri people passes into history, it will mark the closing of one of the most significant chapters in our shared human story.
-We will lose forever the last of the original Australians, who hold an uninterrupted physical bond to the country of their ancestors, and an unbroken spiritual connection to an irreplaceable culture that spans back to the dawn of humanity.
+We will lose forever some of the last of our First Nations People, who hold an uninterrupted physical bond to the country of their ancestors, and an unbroken spiritual connection to an irreplaceable culture that spans back to the dawn of humanity.

 Mainie recognises the importance of our mission to support the preservation of Australia’s unique Indigenous cultural heritage.
-Our investment in Aboriginal owned art centres in remote Central Australian communities provides much needed opportunities for Aboriginal women, to not only earn an independent income from their own work, but to also assist them to preserve their time-honoured Dreamtime stories for future generations.
+Our investment in Aboriginal owned art centres, such as the Warlukurlangu Artists, in remote Central Australian communities provides much needed opportunities for Aboriginal women, to not only earn an independent income from their own work, but to also assist them to preserve their time-honoured Dreamtime stories for future generations.